 Only store and care for skirts and dresses that make you feel fantastic.

 “Fill your closet with items that you love and feel great in,” says Lowenheim.
 “Every time you get dressed, you should feel fabulous.
-I always say that you want to go out of your house and feel that if you ran into someone you haven’t seen since high school, you won’t feel bad about your outfit.”
+I always say that you want to go out of your house and feel that if you run into someone you haven’t seen since high school, you won’t feel bad about your outfit.”

-So if you have a jean skirt you’d hate for Heather Finley from ninth grade government class to see, pitch it and find something you love wholeheartedly.
+So if you have a jean skirt you’d hate for Heather Finley from ninth-grade government class to see, pitch it and find something you love wholeheartedly.

 If you’d rather dedicate your limited closet space to pants, let Clutter store your dresses, skirts, and other out-of-season clothes.
 Our free storage bins can fit every casual skirt and sundress you own, and our free wardrobe boxes can safely store your more formal frocks.